Research

 John Reardon and Christopher Pich.
 2021.
 The strangest election in the world?
 The October 2020 general election in Guernsey.
 Small States & Territories, 4(1).

-Guernsey General Election October 2020 , CPA BIMR Election Observation Mission final report.
+Guernsey General Election October 2020, CPA BIMR Election Observation Mission final report.

-Report of the Registrar-General of Electors.
+Report of the Registrar-General of Electors on the 2020 Guernsey election.

 UK and international

-Electoral Commission Guidance: Electoral Registration Officers .
+Electoral Commission Guidance: Electoral Registration Officers.

-Elise Uberoi, 2021, Turnout at elections.
+Elise Uberoi, 2023, Turnout at elections.
 House of Commons Library.